 39,000 residents of the Jos and Maiduguri areas were protected against cholera through the work of hygiene promotion teams and the chlorination of water points.

 296 latrines for IDPs were built or renovated in Adamawa, Borno, Edo, Kaduna, Kano and Yobe states.

-This partnership with the ICRC is also an example of how the Group is delivering elements of our 2030 Plan Sustainability Strategy, one pillar of which is supporting people and communities.
+This work with the ICRC is also an example of how the Group is delivering elements of our 2030 Plan Sustainability Strategy, one pillar of which is supporting people and communities.